Towerism/dotfiles/README.md

 The preferred application launchered.
 It is configured to match whatever the current colorscheme is.

+## tmux

+The preferred way of managing multiple shells when using a limited number of terminal emulators.

 ## wallpapers

 Contains lockscreen-only wallpapers that don't work with pywal as well as the